Benefits of Johne's disease effluent testing

 Johne's disease is common on New Zealand dairy farms.
 It costs the industry between $40 million to $90 million every year in lost milk production and poor calving rates.

-Animal Health’s Johne's disease effluent test has been developed to offer a tool to identify if the bacteria responsible for Johne’s disease is present in the farm's effluent system.
-This test will give you an indication as to whether you have Johne’s bacteria present on farm.
+Animal Health developed the Johne's disease effluent test for use as a tool to identify if the bacteria responsible for Johne’s disease is present in a farm effluent system.
+This test gives an indication if Johne’s bacteria is present on farm.

 About Johne's disease